Utility cooperative: Philippines

 Electricity in most provinces of the Philippines are served by cooperatives, and all belong to the distribution sector, which serve the end customers, who own the cooperative themselves.
 Electric cooperatives in the Philippines are overseen by the government through the National Electrification Administration (NEA), and rates set by the cooperatives are regulated by the Energy Regulatory Commission (ERC), an agency belonging to the Department of Energy (DOE).

 Telephone cooperatives

 Telephone cooperatives have today expanded beyond their historical role of providing fixed line telephone services, by also offering broadband and often cable TV services (via DSL, coaxial cable or optical fibre), and mobile/wireless services.

 United Kingdom

 The UK has a single telephone co-operative, The Phone Co-op, which provides fixed, mobile telephone and internet services, including web hosting and broadband.
 It is 100% owned by its customer-members who democratically control the business and who share in its profits.
-The co-op is a social enterprise and was awarded the title of UK customer-facing social enterprise of the year 2015.[1]
+The co-op is a social enterprise and was awarded the title of UK customer-facing social enterprise of the year 2015 at the UK Social Enterprise Awards.
 The business is a living wage employer and is accredited to hold the Fair Tax Mark.
 It has over 30,000 customers.